artsy/artsy.github.io/_posts/2019-04-05-omakase-typescript.markdown

 one with the biggest community, allows people to re-use their JavaScript knowledge and has really good tools to help developers work faster.

-These qualities made it worth adding an extra tool to our developer's toolbelt, and we're not the only ones because TypeScript is growing to be [one of the most popular programming languages in the world][wired] with almost 6 million downloads a week.
+These qualities made it worth adding an extra tool to our developers' toolbelt, and we're not the only ones because TypeScript is growing to be [one of the most popular programming languages in the world][wired] with almost 6 million downloads a week.